integrityapplications/pinz/README.md

     or

-    node server.js --mongoHost=some.host --mongoPort=3333 --serverPort=6161
+    node server.js --mongoUrl=mongodb://localhost:27017/pinz --serverPort=6161
     (to specify non-default settings)
   ```

-5. Test installation by running some of the exmaple http commands in resources/curl_examples.
+5. Test installation by running some of the exmaple http commands in examples/random/curl_examples.

 6. Use the web client: